concinim/wh-acd/annotator_attribute_detection.md

 <tbody>
 <tr>
 <td>general_medical_v1.0</td>
 <td>Clinical attributes that represent the patient characteristics commonly used by physicians during a medical examination including demographics, symptoms, diseases, and procedures.
-Included in the general_medical_v1.0 profile.</td>
+Included in the general_medical_v1.0 and default_profile_v1.0 profiles.</td>
 </tr>
 <tr>
 <td>general_labs_v1.0</td>
 <td>Clinical attributes that represent the laboratory measurements commonly used by physicians.
-Included in the general_medical_v1.0 profile.</td>
+Included in the general_medical_v1.0 and default_profile_v1.0 profiles.</td>
 </tr>
 <tr>
 <td>general_cancer_v1.0</td>